“In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials.”

-The Christian can rejoice in the midst of suffering.
+The Christian can rejoice while suffering.

 We all feel our problems are unique.
-Many people experience the very same problem but they face it with a different attitude.
+Many people experience the very same problem, but they face it with a different attitude.
 It is possible to have joy and grief at the same time.
 What a blessed attitude to have toward pain!